nopnop2002/Arduino-ESPAT-TCP/Flash_AT_firmware/README.md

 - AT-Firmware
 You can download from [here](https://github.com/espressif/ESP8266_NONOS_SDK/tags).
 The latest firmware may not support ESP01.
-So we flash version 2.2.1 or 3.0.4 and do an firmware update.
+So we flash version 3.0.4 and do an firmware update.
 The latest version is 3.0.5.
 ```
 AT+GMR